Kerbalism/Kerbalism/README.md

 ### INTRODUCTION

-Go beyond the routine of orbital mechanics and experience the full set of engineering challanges that space has to offer.
-This mod extend KSP by simulating the crew, the components, the resources and the environment in a more complex way.
+Go beyond the routine of orbital mechanics and experience the full set of engineering challenges that space has to offer.
+This mod extends KSP by simulating the crew, components, resources and environment in a more complex way.
 All mechanics can be configured to some degree, or even disabled if you don't like some of them.
-A big part of the mod is fully data-driven, so that you can create your own customized gameplay with only a text editor and a minimal amount of espresso.
+A big part of the mod is fully data-driven, so that you can create your own customized game play with only a text editor and a minimal amount of espresso.
 Or simply use the set of rules already included, or the ones shared by other users.
-What follow is a summary description of the capabilities of the mod, and for a more detailed documentation the user is invited to read the wiki.
+What follows is a summary description of the capabilities of the mod, and for a more detailed documentation the user is invited to read the wiki.